jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 This is about a guy who is in a constant state of unemployment.
 This is the guy who gets hired and fired at someplace new every 4-5 months.

 I’m not saying that he needs to be rich.
 He doesn’t even have to be middle class.
 But he needs to have the maturity to realize that he needs to work and not survive off of other people's labor.
-This parasitic survival could be a guy living with his parents, collective government assistance, or breaking the law to survive.
+This type of  parasitic survival could be a guy living with his parents, collective government assistance, or breaking the law to survive.
 Check out my [6 signs of maturity](/signs-of-maturity/) for more on this.

 The issue with breaking the law to make money isn’t just an ethical one.
 For example, it doesn’t really matter if you sell drugs (at least not to me).
-People choose to do drugs, someone chooses to sell them, and the law has decided that’s illegal.
 The issue is the type of people and the dangers a person brings if they get paid this way.

 I had to stop hanging out with a childhood friend after he brought his gun to an innocent house party.
 I had also driven him in my car while he had this gun.
 If we got pulled over or hurt someone, my life would get much harder.